mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

+The version of your existing |onprem| installation determines the upgrade path you must take to upgrade to Ops Manager 3.6+.
+You must follow the upgrade path for your currently installed version to perform necessary database migrations.
+To protect your data, Ops Manager refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.6+.

-The version of your existing |onprem| installation determines your upgrade path.
-The following table lists upgrade paths per version:
+The following table lists upgrade paths for all versions:

 .. list-table::
    :widths: 25 75